 Why is the contact information on the site so important?

 The answer is very simple - because without disclosure, your business could not exist.

-People have to know from somewhere that the business exists.
+People must know from somewhere that the business exists.
 They should be able to check if everything is in order.
 Then they should be able to contact him in the most convenient way for them.

-Therefore, do your best to contact the data on your site was displayed clearly, unambiguously, and pleasing to the eye.
+Therefore, do your best to ensure that the contact details on your site are displayed clearly, unambiguously and pleasing to the eye.